 • Tour topic for Guided Visit or Self-Guided Visit

 FREE for scheduled school groups, including students, teachers, and one adult chaperone per 10 students.
 Two weeks notice is required for guided tours, 24 hours notice is required for self-guided groups.

-Reimbursement of travel expenses for qualifying schools in Jefferson and Orleans Parishes generously underwritten by Elizabeth and Willy Monaghan.
+Reimbursement of travel expenses for qualifying schools in Orleans, Jefferson, and St. Bernard parishes generously underwritten by Elizabeth and Willy Monaghan.
 Download the Bus Reimbursement Form.

 Department of Learning & Engagement